Workiva/react_testing_library/doc/migration_guides/expectations.md

 To check input properties in RTL, the best practice is:

 1. Query to find the input DOM node
-1. Use a matcher instead of accessing the node's properties outselves
+1. Use a matcher instead of accessing the node's properties ourselves

 The first point is very much inline with all other portions of the migration.
 Instead of checking a component's state or using component instance methods to grab a node's property value, RTL expects the test to query for the HTML element directly.
 For more information on querying, see the [querying migration guide][querying-guide].